What is wildlife?

 Fix any openings along the roofline and at roof intersections.

 Limit wild animal’s access to food on your property.
 Harvest fruits and vegetables from garden areas.
 Pick up uneaten pet food between feedings.
-Place trash in outdoor garbage cans and compost bins have tight or locking lids and remove bird and other wild animal feeders from your property.
+Place trash in outdoor garbage cans and compost bins with tight or locking lids and remove bird and other wild animal feeders from your property.

 Request Your Free Custom Quote